davepinch/pinchy.cc/content/topics/works/photographs/the-blue-marble/the-blue-marble.md

 ---
 title: "The Blue Marble"
+see also:
+  - Earthrise
-see also: Pale Blue Dot
+  - Pale Blue Dot
 tags:
   - famous
   - photograph